KJKan/mcfarland/Tutorial.md

   ```

-According to standard fit criteria ()Schermelleh et al), we would conclude that the network model fits best.
+According to standard fit criteria (Schermelleh et al), we would conclude that the network model fits best.

-# Plot the favored model, which is the network model
+# Plot the favored model <a name="Plot"></a>

-This is how this model looks like
+This is how our favored model, i.e. the network modle, looks like:

 ```{r}
 qgraph( getmatrix( nwModel, "omega" ),